devrev/devrev-sdk-android/README.md

 | `tier` | `String?` | The account's tier or plan level |
 | `customFields` | `[String: Any]?` | Dictionary of custom fields configured in DevRev |

-### PLuG support chat
+### Support chat

-Once user identification is complete, you can start using the chat (conversations) dialog supported by our DevRev SDK.
+Once the user identification is complete, you can start using the chat (conversations) dialog supported by our DevRev SDK.
 To open the chat dialog, your application should use the `showSupport` API, as shown in the following example:

 - Kotlin
     ```kotlin